Some research suggests that a person is at increased risk for developing Alzheimer’s disease if a relative has the disorder.

 - presenilin-2 (PS-2)

-These genes are responsible for an excessive buildup of amyloid-beta peptide.
+These genes are responsible for an excessive buildup of amyloid-beta peptides.
 This is a toxic protein that clumps together in the brain.
-This buildup causes the nerve cell damage and death that is characteristic of Alzheimer’s disease.
+This buildup causes nerve cell damage and death, characteristic of Alzheimer’s disease.
+These genes are known as “dominant genes,” which means that if either parent has the condition, they can pass on the gene to their children, and they will develop the disease.

 Effect of genes in other types of dementia